-Members of the Polygonatum are hardy perennials that vary widely in height; with some members reaching 1.2 m in height.
+Members of the Polygonatum are hardy perennials.
+They vary widely in height, with some members reaching about 1.2 m (4 feet) in height.

-They bloom in the first months of summer and carry clusters of small hanging white tubular flowers.
+They bloom in the first months of summer, when they carry clusters of small hanging white tubular flowers.

 Polygonatum are ideal plants to grow in mass.

 A common name for Polygonatum is Solomon's Seal.